Electrovaya (NASDAQ:ELVA) Releases Earnings Results

-Electrovaya (NASDAQ:ELVA – Get Free Report) posted its earnings results on Wednesday.
+Electrovaya (NASDAQ:ELVA – Get Free Report) announced its quarterly earnings results on Wednesday.
 The company reported $0.02 earnings per share (EPS) for the quarter, reports.
 Electrovaya had a negative net margin of 10.68% and a negative return on equity of 196.25%.
-The company had revenue of $11.95 million during the quarter.
+The company had revenue of $11.95 million for the quarter.

-Separately, Craig Hallum decreased their target price on shares of Electrovaya from $14.00 to $10.00 and set a “buy” rating on the stock in a report on Thursday.
+Separately, Craig Hallum cut their price objective on shares of Electrovaya from $14.00 to $10.00 and set a “buy” rating on the stock in a report on Thursday.

 A hedge fund recently bought a new stake in Electrovaya stock.
-Toronto Dominion Bank bought a new position in shares of Electrovaya Inc. (NASDAQ:ELVA – Free Report) during the third quarter, according to its most recent Form 13F filing with the SEC.
-The fund bought 23,600 shares of the company’s stock, valued at approximately $67,000.
-Toronto Dominion Bank owned about 0.07% of Electrovaya at the end of the most recent reporting period.
+Toronto Dominion Bank bought a new stake in shares of Electrovaya Inc. (NASDAQ:ELVA – Free Report) in the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm bought 23,600 shares of the company’s stock, valued at approximately $67,000.
+Toronto Dominion Bank owned approximately 0.07% of Electrovaya as of its most recent filing with the Securities & Exchange Commission.

 Electrovaya Inc, together with its subsidiaries, engages in the designing, developing, and manufacturing lithium-ion advanced battery and battery systems in North America.
 It offers lithium-ion batteries and systems for materials handling electric vehicles, including warehouse forklifts and automated guided vehicles, as well as battery chargers to charge the batteries; electromotive power products for electric trucks, electric buses, and other transportation applications; industrial products for energy storage; and power solutions, such as building systems for third parties.